Lochnivar/ashverse/books/book-03-the-embers.md

 - **California (1890-1920): "U.S. Pacific Republic"** - Associated state status, quiet constitutional drift.
 Still flies U.S. flag but runs own foreign policy, tariffs, immigration.
 Think Hawaii OTL 1894-1959.
 - **California's wealth** - Gold → oil → Hollywood → Silicon Valley money makes it too rich to bully back into line
 - Show the continent functioning, but with underlying tensions
-- Develop the immortal bloodlines' perspective on historical patterns
+- Develop the Fairfax and Meade families' perspective on historical patterns
 - The continent learns to make money together while still hating each other
 - Set up California's full independence for Book 3 (The Ashes)
 - Show how old problems become new problems